DerBrunoIR/SystemGoverner/README.md

 - It must be *detectable* if the state is currently installed or not.
 - It can be *uninstalled* by performing a sequence of actions.

-A **higher order State** is any State that operates on other given States.
+A **higher order State** is any State that operates on other States, choosen by the user.

 # Example Usage